 The next three columns show each team’s victory % at an average team value raking the top and bottom 250K.
 To simplify the picture, this % is an equal parts mix of matchmaking and open league (don’t shout to heresy because you would be surprised to see how similar the results are from an environment to the other).

 The Taureau Amiral Rating (TAR) is the overall performance of each team on a scale of 0 to 5.
 The objective of this statistical calculation is to analyze with a unit of measure other than the victory % (to do so, what better than to humbly create my own unit of measurement).
-Its conclusions are very interesting and allow us to classify the game’s races in five levels of overall performance.
+Its conclusions are very interesting and allow us to classify the races of the game into five performance levels.

-Step 5: Wood Elves, Lizardmen, Amazons, Skavens, Necromantics, Elves, Dark Elves, Chaos Dwarves, Undead and High Elves
+Level 5: Wood Elves, Lizardmen, Amazons, Skavens, Necromantics, Elves, Dark Elves, Chaos Dwarves, Undead, and High Elves

 1 Amazons statistics are probably very slightly overrated (by about 2%) by “mix-max predators” in matchmaking at low team values.

 2 Orcs, Humans, and Chaos are very (very, very) popular among beginners.
 It certainly affects downwards those teams’ stats.

 3 Logically, Halflings and Goblins statistics are scarce at high team values.
 All our best wishes if your goal is to climb to these peaks!!!

 Additional Note: The Bretonnians and Khorne Daemons are not represented for a lack of statistics available publicly.
 On the other hand, there are a lot of shreds of evidence suggesting that Bretonnians would be a little over 50% while Khorne Daemons would be a little lower.
 It is likely that the Khorne Daemons break the 50% barrier at high team value.